 The International Mobile Film Festival in San Diego is a member of GMFA.

-Winning films in MFF2017 will be entered at no cost to the Global Mobile Film Awards™ and receive a nomination.
+Winning films in MFF2017 will be automatically nominated to the Global Mobile Film Awards™ at no cost to filmmakers.

 Other filmmakers who shot a film with a mobile phone and have received an award by a non-member film festival can submit their awarded films to GMFA for a nomination for a fee.
 Contact us for details.

-Films awarded this year by GMFA member film festivals are free.
+Films awarded this year by GMFA member film festivals are free and will be submitted by the member film festival.
+Details will be provided in their websites.

 • PARTICIPANTS – You must be human beings.
 That is all we ask for.
 We don't limit artists/entrants/participants because of their age, income level, disabilities, race or ethnicity, sex or anything!
 If you are a human being you qualify as a filmmaker if you enter a qualfiying film.
 We encourage anyone who believes they may not qualify even though they are human to give it a shot.
 Entries are FREE so it's a cinch!
 Just Do it!